rajeee/MACTracker/README.md

 # MACTracker
-Track the devices on the local network.
-When new devices are discovered or when know devices join or leave the network (as found from nmap), email is sent as well as data is logged.
+Track the devices on the local network based on mac address.
+When new devices are discovered or when known devices join or leave the network (as found from nmap), email is sent.
+Events are logged to local file.
 Suitable for Raspberry Pi.